 Articles in the Featured Category

-Featured, Intorelable Acts, Timeline of British Acts on America »
+Featured, Intorelable Acts or Coercive Acts, Timeline of British Acts on America »

 The Intolerable Acts also known as Coercive Acts were a package of five laws implemented by the British government with the purpose of restoring authority in its colonies.
 The first four Acts were passed as reprisal for the rebellion against the that led to the Boston Tea Party Protest.